RelaxRZ/LightningJump/T_Visualisation/README.md

 ### 20141127_Brisbane_6.csv -- CSV records the amount of lightning at each minute in Brisbane with range 6

 ## Lightning_TSPlot Folder
+### AMP Folder -- Plots of AMP amount of selected lightning types in specific area during the range of time
 ### ICCG_VS Folder -- Plots of number of IC vs CG in specific area during the selected time
 ### TS_CG Folder -- Plots of number of CG lightning in specific area during the selected time
 ### TS_IC Folder -- Plots of number of IC lightning in specific area during the selected time